 The clock is always ticking, and time is of the essence.
 Why does that matter for your web content, though?
 Well, given 15 minutes, a popular Adobe study found that 66% of people would prefer to consume content that’s beautifully designed versus simple and plain.

 Grab attention with intriguing design.
 Beginning with your words, break them up into paragraphs, bulleted and numbered lists, and add in white space to allow it to breathe.
 Then consider your overall site’s layout.
-You can browse the latest web design trends of 2020 to understand what’s working these days, from oversized fonts to split up screens and more.
+Always be on the lookout for trends, and browse your favorite websites to understand what’s working these days, from oversized fonts to split up screens and more.
+Understand what kind of images users respond to - infographics, for example, is also important here.